magneticio/vamp.io/content/documentation/using-vamp/metrics-and-events.md

 All events and metrics stick to some **basic rules**:

-- All data in Vamp Pulse are events.
+- All data in Vamp are events.
 - Values can be any JSON object or it can be empty.
 - Timestamps are in ISO8601/RFC3339.
 - Timestamps are optional.
-If not provided, Pulse will insert the current time.
+If not provided, Vamp will insert the current time.
 - Timestamps are inclusive for querying.
 - Events can be tagged with metadata.
 A simple tag is just single string.
 - Querying data by tag assumes "AND" behaviour when multiple tags are supplied, i.e. ["one", "two"] would only fetch records that are tagged with both.